 In order to establish the exact cause of a patient’s dysphagia, a consultant may arrange for one or more of the following tests:

-Barium swallow, which is an examination of the throat and esophagus.
-The patient swallows barium, a chalky liquid that coats the inside of the esophagus so that it can be highlighted on X-ray.
+- Barium swallow test, which is an examination of the throat and esophagus.
+The patient swallows barium, which is a chalky liquid that coats the inside of the esophagus so that it can be highlighted on X-ray.

-People can also learn how to position their body in such a way that may make swallowing easier.
+People can also learn how to position their bodies in such a way that may make swallowing easier.
 With treatment, many cases of dysphagia improve, although a cure is not always achieved.